-- 4.77 The majority of the nominated site is located in Flood Zone 1 'Low Probability', but is bounded along the coastline by Flood Zone 3 'High Probability', as indicated on the Environment Agency Flood map. - 4.78 The nominated site is shown to be defended, but at this time no information was available on the composition, condition grade and standard of protection afforded by these defences. - 4.79 Long term sea-level change is the result of a combination of global change in sea level (1.5mm to 2mm / year) and local change in land levels.
+- 4.73 The majority of the nominated site is located in Flood Zone 1 'Low Probability', but is bounded along the coastline by Flood Zone 3 'High Probability', as indicated on the Environment Agency Flood map. - 4.74 The nominated site is shown to be defended, but at this time no information was available on the composition, condition grade and standard of protection afforded by these defences. - 4.75 Long term sea-level change is the result of a combination of global change in sea level (1.5mm to 2mm / year) and local change in land levels.
 The British Isles is slowly tilting with northern Britain rising and southern Britain subsiding.
 This tilting occurs because of uplift of the earth's crust following its depression under the weight of the ice sheet at the end of the last Ice Age.
-The North Wales coastline, including Anglesey, is within the zone of zero uplift. - 4.80 Climate change also means a possible increase in storminess, which will subject the coastline to increased wave activity and storm surge effects.
+The North Wales coastline, including Anglesey, is within the zone of zero uplift. - 4.76 Climate change also means a possible increase in storminess, which will subject the coastline to increased wave activity and storm surge effects.
 Coupled with an accelerated rise in sea level that is greater than current predictions, climate change will impact on the open coastline by causing an increase in coastal erosion and increased risk to coastal flooding.
-The coastline around the nominated site is resistant to coastal erosion under present conditions, but with sea levels around Wales predicted to rise by 86cm by 2080, waves will be able to reach those areas of the cliffs that are not normally subjected to wave attack and could cause erosion if the cliffs are not composed of hard geology. - 4.81 The West of Wales Shoreline Management Plan (SMP) states an objective to prevent property loss from erosion at the Wyfla power station, which "is located on the edge of a cliff and may be lost with coastal recession."39 A review of the SMP is currently underway (SMP2).
-The final SMP2 is likely to identify changes to reflect nominations for a new power station at Wyfla.
+The coastline around the nominated site is resistant to coastal erosion under present conditions, but with sea levels around Wales predicted to rise by 86cm by 2080, waves will be able to reach those areas of the cliffs that are not normally subjected to wave attack and could cause erosion if the cliffs are not composed of hard geology.